-The Walmart Developer Portal provides Delegated Access authorization to allow partners to create separate API Keys and credentials for each solution provider (DEAR/Cin7 Core).
+The Walmart Developer Portal provides Delegated access authorization to allow partners to create separate API keys and credentials for each solution provider (Cin7 Core).
 Delegated access allows sellers to manage solution providers API keys and provide access permission granularly per service (e.g. items set up, or manage orders).
 We recommend that you use delegated access to maintain security of your API key.

 The benefits of delegated access include:

 - Allows sellers to define endpoints the solution providers can access.

 - Lets you monitor the status of all solution providers.